YouTransactor-SAS/mPOS-SDK-Android/README.md

 	}
 ```

-* Second you should set the connection manager to the SDK using `setConnectionManager` API.
+* Second you should set the connection manager Type to the SDK using `setConnectionManagerType` API.

 ```java
 	IConnectionManager connectionManager;